 Total success!
 I think the blade sharpening made a positive difference in blending efficiency too!
 By the way, this pomegranate walnut sauce is really good.
 I got the idea from a middle eastern restaurant.
 Mine consisted of just pomegranates, walnuts and a little bit of water.

-(As a side note, humans have a natural affinity for foods like this that have a 50-50 sugar-fat ratio because this is the same ratio as breast milk.)
+(As a side note, humans have a natural affinity for foods like this that

 The blade assembly is rock solid better than before!